KoubaPetr/BallroomDanceDatasets/YT8MBallroom/README.md

 Script segment_downloader.py downloads the dataset into cut_videos/ folder.
 The folder dataset_textfiles/ contains the files with Youtube IDs and times of relevant segments in those videos - this is based on the selection of 3000 segments with minimal entropy of softmax scores of the audio classification.

 The textfiles Ballroom_Dance_IDs.txt and Latin_Dance_IDs.txt contain the video IDs of the corresponding classes in Youtube-8M dataset.
 The file union_ordering.txt containes the union of these two classes.

+TODO: add list of available subset out of the union + file with the softmax scores for those videos.